LTUX-Admin/LTUX-Admin.github.io/_posts/2021-01-28-lily-valeen-interview.md

 <!--more-->

 ### Who are you?
 > Hey there!
 I'm Lily Valeen, and I'm an independent game designer from Ann Arbor, Michigan.
-I'm a game designer!
 My goal is to make games that will make people cry, one way or another.
 I enjoy making action games that feel satisfying to play, and I really want to tell personal stories with some humanity in them.

 ### What are you presenting at GLGX2021?
 > A few things!
 I'm putting up a demo and a trailer for Bossgame.
 I'm also giving a talk titled "Misanthropic Mechanics" focused on game design.
 And I'm also making a little contribution to a digital zine that I believe Steven is putting together.